 There is no fixed schedule to do it and its normally done for high value or fast-moving products.

 The process of cycle counting spreads inventory reconciliation throughout the year.
 Each day, week, or month a different product is checked on a rotating schedule.
 Different methods are used for determining which items to count when.

 The one and most important function of good inventory management is accurately predicting demand.
-But its not as simple as it sounds, perhaps this is the most hard to do.
+But it’s not as simple as it sounds, perhaps this is the hardest to do.
 There are so many variables involved and things can get quite unpredictable.